We identify and support student-run companies at ten universities

 Nick is a graduate student in the Civil and Environmental Engineering Department at Stanford University.
 His research is in engineering design methods for community-level energy and water infrastructure in developing economies.
 Prior to Stanford, Nick spent three years as a member of the Nuclear Science and Security Consortium at UC Berkeley, where he carried out research in next-generation civil nuclear power reactors.
 Nick holds a Bachelor of Science degree in mechanical engineering from UC San Diego, a Master of Science degree in nuclear engineering from UC Berkeley, and a Master of Public Policy degree from UC Berkeley’s Goldman School of Public Policy.

 Co-Founder & Managing Partner

-Nandeet an Edison scholar and an undergraduate student at UCLA majoring in History, minoring in both Entrepreneurship and Global Studies, while simultaneously fulfilling the pre medical requirements.
+Nandeet an Edison scholar, 30 under 30 for University of California, and an undergraduate student at UCLA majoring in History, while simultaneously fulfilling the pre medical requirements.
 His highlights during his time at UCLA are highlighted by founding and leading an entrepreneurial organization (Venture: The Entrepreneur Society) and working on his own startup.
-In the past two years he has interned at various vc firms and the Space Angels network.
+In the past two years he has worked at various vc firms and most recently at Anthos capital.
 Beyond that his experience consists of researching TBI (traumatic brain injury) at NeuralAnalytics and completing various internships for companies such as Samsung, Dell, Ubisoft, and T-mobile.

 University of Nottingham